Eastwood, Nottinghamshire: Governance

 The Urban District Council for Eastwood became part of Broxtowe District Council in 1974.
 In 1977 the Council was granted "borough" status, becoming the Borough of Broxtowe.
 The current mayor is Jackie Williams.

 Local government

 Two-tier local authority services in Broxtowe are provided by the Broxtowe Borough Council and Nottinghamshire County Council.

 Broxtowe Borough Council currently has 44 councillors, representing 21 wards, each returning one, two, or three councillors, according to the population size of the ward.
-During the local elections held in 2007, councillors were elected as follows: